Dodowingster/Project-Paleo-Maiden/character designs/fukuiraptor/profile.md

 Her life is dedicated to the pursuit of the **Flawless Draw**—a single, instantaneous strike that ends the fight decisively and cleanly.
 She is not a cold fighter, but her extreme focus on **P-Magic Purity** often makes her appear cold and intimidating to those around her, as she radiates an aura of unwavering resolve.
 Her true goal is to prove that **mastery and honor** always surpass brute force and luck.

+However, due to her obssessiveness towards the purity of her own P-Magic concentration, she often has a strong distaste towards negative associted things such as curse words or anything that she believes would taint her P-Magic- leading to her being overly protective towards her P-Magic hygiene and takes extreme measures to keep it "pure".

 | Attribute | Detail |
 | :--- | :--- |
 | **Strengths** | Breathing, Discipline, Doing Laundry |